Idaho State University

 I work with a collaborative group of scholars from Idaho State University, Boise State University, University of Idaho, and Purdue University to understand shifts in agricultural practices in the Eastern Snake Plain Aquifer region of Idaho.
 This research started as part of EPSCoR Idaho's Managing Idaho's Landscape for Ecosystem Services (MILES) project, and is now funded by the USDA.
 Our research focuses on the following:

 M.V. du Bray, M. Burnham, K. Running, V. Hillis.
 Who governs groundwater?
 Polycentricity, (de)centralization, and the role of the state in new groundwater management policies.
-Under review at Water Alternatives.
+Water Alternatives 11(3): 533-551.

 Arizona State University